Ultimate 2 Weeks Japan Itinerary:

 The trip from Hakone to Kanazawa takes about 4 hours total, and requires some back tracking via Tokyo.
 This train trip will use both the Hakone Free Pass and the JR Pass.
 From Hakone-Yumoto station, use the Hakone Free Pass to take the train to Odawara Station.
 From Odawara Station, take the Shinkansen Kodama to Tokyo Station, then transfer to the Shinkansen Hakutaka to Kanazawa.
 The JR Pass covers these Shinkansen rides.

-After that long train ride, a walk around Kanazawa is perfect for stretching your legs.
+After that long train ride, we appreciated the walk around Kanazawa to stretch our legs.
 Spend the afternoon exploring some of the atmospheric and beautifully preserved historic districts in the city.
-Google Maps is a lifesaver again for navigating on foot or by public transportation around Kanazawa.
+Google Maps was a lifesaver for us again for navigating around Kanazawa.

 Nagamachi Bukeyashiki District

-Kanazawa is known for its well-preserved Edo era architecture.
+Kanazawa’s well-preserved Edo era architecture is one of the top sights.
 The Nagamachi Bukeyashiki district is one example of that.
 This district was once home to middle and upper class samurai.
 To see how the samurai lived, you can enter the Nomura family samurai house for a small fee.
+The traditional Japanese garden in the center of this home was stunning.
+The layout and architecture of these traditional Japanese homes are so different than what we’re used to in the West, so it’s very interesting to see how they make it work.

 Higashi Chaya District